Azure/terraform-azurerm-avm-res-management-servicegroup/README.md

 ### <a name="input_parent_service_group_id"></a> [parent\_service\_group\_id](#input\_parent\_service\_group\_id)

-Description: The parent service group ID where the service group is located.
-If not provided, the service group will be created at the root level.
-This is only needed if the parent is not the tenant ID.
+Description: The ID (name, not resource ID) of the parent Service Group.
+If not provided, the tenant level service group will be used as the parent.

 Type: `string`

-Default: `""`
+Default: `null`

 ### <a name="input_role_assignments"></a> [role\_assignments](#input\_role\_assignments)